juliat/juliat.github.io/content/case-studies/chemcollective-case-study.md

 ![The ChemCollective website uses Gill Sans for its typeface.](/assets/images/chemcoll/typography.png)

 The typeface used on the site is Gill Sans.
-I chose Gill Sans because it functions well for both headings and body text, and is websafe.
+I chose Gill Sans because it functions well for both headings and body text, and is web-safe.
 Moreover, Gill Sans is a humanist sans-serif; it is modern, but more friendly than transitional sans-serifs (like Helvetica).

 #### Header